-This review outlines a two-volume edition in German and English that reflects the current state of diverse psychotherapeutic and rehabilitation approaches that integrate work with various aspects of the environment.
+This review outlines a two-volume edition in German and English that reflects the current state of diverse psychotherapeutic and rehabilitation approaches that integrate therapeutic work with various aspects of the environment.
 The publication is one of the first basic works that introduces this relatively new area of therapeutic activity and psychosocial support.
 The two volumes cover issues in theory and practice and include a description of a wide range of psychotherapeutic practices associated with the use of the natural environment and natural objects in creative arts therapies and other non-verbal therapies, including transpersonal, behavioral, existential and other psychotherapies.
 The publication implements an interdisciplinary approach throughout.

 Keywords: nature, psychotherapy, resonance, art therapy, environmental

 Book cover of Nature in Psychotherapy: Theoretical, Methodological, and Practical Foundations.
 Ed.
 Eric Pfeifer.